srwiley/Inliner/README.md

 ####Inlining a function:

 Inliner can inline both local and global functions.
 Inlineable functions must not return a value or define a receiver.
 Local functions must be declared by assignment to a variable with the ":=" token.
 The variable name must match the filter regular expression, which defaults to “_$”.
 Variables should not be declared inside the inlineable function if it is to be used more than once in a code block.
-Multiple function arguments are allowed.
-Type compatibility is not checked, but will be caught during the Go build phase.
+Multiple function arguments are allowed, but type compatibility is not checked.
+Mismatches will be caught during the Go build phase.
 Notice that once inlined, the original function and its calls are commented out, but remain in the code.

 **Example:**